percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 Message Type: The last byte is used to indicate the type of the EKTField.
 This MUST be 2 for the FullEKTField format and 0 in ShortEKTField format.
-Values less than 64 are mandatory to understand while other values are optional to understand.
-A receiver SHOULD discard the whole EKTField if it contains any message type value that is less than 64 and that is not understood.
-Message type values that are 64 or greater but not implemented or understood can simply be ignored.
+A receiver MUST discard the whole EKTField if it contains an unknown message type.

 ## Packet Processing and State Machine {#pkt_proc}